noyandey88/joldikino-used-products-resale-client/README.md

 ### **Live Website:** **<https://joldikino-assignment.web.app/>**

 This is a used products resale website.
 In this website i have implemented Admin, Seller, Buyer role.
 A buyer can buy product and report to admin for a product.
 A seller can add products for sale.
 An admin can delete a user, a buyer and reported products.

+### Admin Email: admin@noyan.cm
+### Admin Password: 123456

 ### Technologies i used in this project: